 |File a claim for a loss from worthless securities||7 years|

 These time frames are for the material used to file your tax return.
 As for the filing itself, you should hang on to the actual Form 1040 and accompanying schedules and forms forever.
 This typically is not that much material and, if you prefer, you can convert it to a digital format and keep it stored on your computer, saving trees and space.

 Time limit exceptions

-Also keep in mind that while the basic IRS review period is three years, there are exceptions -- in the tax collector's favor.
+Also keep in mind that while the basic IRS review period is 3 years, there are exceptions -- in the tax collector's favor.

 If the agency suspects you've underreported your income or has questions about a worthless stock write-off, look out.
-When examiners believe you've shorted your income amount on a return by 25 percent or more, they can come asking questions up to six years later.
+When examiners believe you've shorted your income amount on a return by 25% or more, they can come asking questions up to 6 years later.
 Add another 12 months for queries about that bad investment.